carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Layout-component/Universal-banner.md

 `optional` `string`

-An optional String of text that indicates the main point of the banner.
+An optional String of text that indicates the main message of the banner.

 > ![callout](https://user-images.githubusercontent.com/3793636/117873919-f6faba80-b265-11eb-81a5-039bdcd822e8.png)
 > See design specs <sup>[r1](#resources)</sup> for changes.